zerbroesler/DMXController/README.md

 * Fade RGB
 * Fade HSV
 * Switch (Blink)

-* Static (No change over time)
+#### cycle
-* Cycle through the assigned light in the sequence they are defined (change sequence possible?=> in light setup)
+Cycle through the assigned light in the sequence they are defined (change sequence possible?=> in light setup)
+* Time delay in ms
+* Over all lamps
+* 1/x th of whole sequence

 #### colors / timing
 A list of colors which are used together with the timings in %.
 There are predefined colors, but they can also be selected via the rgb/hsv knobs